astropy/astropy/docs/io/misc.rst

 The I/O registry automatically selects the appropriate writer function to use based on the ``.asdf`` extension of the output file.

-Reading a file generated in this way is equally simple using `~astropy.table.Table.read`::
+Reading a file generated in this way is also possible using `~astropy.table.Table.read`::

     t2 = Table.read('table.asdf')